 Suggested Route and Destinations

 Our itinerary assumes that you travel to Riga overland from Lithuania (or arrive in Riga by plane).
-If you don’t have time to continue your travels to Estonia, your closest airport to return home is Riga (88 kilometres/~2.5 hours south-west from Cēsis).
+If you don’t have time to continue your travels to Estonia, your closest airport to return home is Riga (88 kilometres / approximately 2.5 hours southwest of Cēsis).

 But first, let’s talk about what there is to see and do…